 This is a sample letter that can be used to dispute information on your credit report to a credit reporting company or to an information provider.

 Your credit file may not reflect all of your open accounts.
 Some types of accounts that may not show up on credit reports include credit union accounts, gasoline credit cards, travel, entertainment, and local retailers.

-For more information about credit reporting and identifying and correcting mistakes on your credit report, see the Federal Trade Commission (FTC)’s packet How to Dispute Credit Errors, located on their website.
+For more information about credit reporting and identifying and correcting mistakes on your credit report, see the Federal Trade Commission (FTC)’s packet How to Dispute Credit Errors.

-The Fair Credit Reporting Act, 15 U.S.C. § 1681 (“FCRA”) is U.S. Federal Government legislation enacted to promote the accuracy, fairness, and privacy of consumer information contained in the files of consumer reporting agencies.
+The Fair Credit Reporting Act (15 U.S.C. § 1681) is U.S. Federal Government legislation enacted to promote the accuracy, fairness, and privacy of consumer information contained in the files of consumer reporting agencies.